Rural and Underserved Health Research Center

 Coal miners are at increased risk of lung diseases.
 Using secondary datasets, we will assess the distribution of lung diseases across regions, identify patterns of healthcare utilization among miners relative to HRSA-funded Black Lung Clinics, and compare healthcare utilization patterns, behaviors, and comorbidities among miners and non-miners.

-Topics: Chronic diseases and conditions, Environmental and agricultural health, Health disparities, Health services
+Topics: Chronic diseases and conditions, Environmental and agricultural health, Health disparities and health equity, Health services

 Mental Health Treatment Access: How Do Mental Health Treatment Use and Unmet Treatment Need Vary among Rural and Urban Adults Nationally?